recyclebin5385/gimp-toggle-layers-by-pattern/README.md

 ## Installation

-Place the entire folder into GIMPfs plug-in directory.
+Place the entire folder into GIMP's plug-in directory.

 The folder name must match the script name:
 `toggle-layers-by-pattern`